Unmasking the Mystery: Why “Technology” Isn’t Your Real Problem

 Public Health Solutions

-Lauren (she/her/hers) currently leads the development of strategy and best practices for the management of operational and strategic data for Public Health Solutions, the largest public health nonprofit serving New York City.
+Lauren (she/her/hers) currently leads the Informatics team managing operational and strategic data for Public Health Solutions, the largest public health nonprofit serving New York City.
 She manages a team of seven people who carry out application development & integration; business requirements elicitation; data analysis; and management of client- and encounter-level data that feed an internally-developed health & human services calculation engine.

 Deputy Director, Information Systems